Tahir-Alakbarli/Website-Uptime-Monitor/Application-Code/README.md

 ## 6. Timestamps and History Cleanup

-The application displays timestamps in UTC and retains recent history for 24 hours.
+The application displays timestamps in CET and retains recent history for 24 hours.

 Retention handling needs to distinguish current results from records older than the allowed window.